ZaninAndrea/generator-react-electron/README.md

-# React-Electron Yeoman Generator
-React-Electron is a lightweight yeoman generator to get you started with this beautiful combo.
+> lightweight yeoman generator to get you started with thie beautiful react-electron combo.

 ## Getting started
 The usage is very simple: